paranoiq/dogma/src/Enum/about.md

 To keep LSP, enums and sets has to be contravariant.
 This means, that you can not add new values in a descendant class, but only remove them.
-The class on top of hierarchy must be the most wide, with all possible values (eg. Country), while the child classes can have only subsets of original values (eg. CountryEurope).
+The class on top of hierarchy must be the most wide, with all possible values (e.g. Country), while the child classes can have only subsets of original values (e.g. CountryEurope).

 There are several ways of reducing values of a child enum: